Switching off the UK’s 2G and 3G mobile networks: what you need to know

 If you’re using an older device that doesn’t allow you to use 4G or 5G, you’ll need to get a new one to continue to access your mobile data.
 Again, your provider will tell you if that’s the case, so look out for any messages they send to you.
 They should give you lots of notice so you have time to find the right device for you.

-Customers using the EE, Vodafone and O2 networks with an older device will still be able to make calls and send text messages after 3G switch-off.
+Customers using the EE and Vodafone networks with an older device are still able to make calls and send text messages after 3G switch-off.
 These services can use the 2G network, which isn’t being switched off yet.
 But the 2G network was not designed to work for accessing data services, so customers with older devices will no longer be able to access most of their mobile data services after 3G switch-off (although where older devices can connect to Wi-Fi, customers can still use this to access data services).

-Three doesn’t have a 2G network, so if you’re using the Three network and have an older device that doesn’t allow you to use 4G or 5G, you’ll need to replace it to make sure you can continue to make calls, send text messages and access mobile data after 3G is switched off in 2024.
+Three doesn’t have a 2G network, so if you’re using the Three network and have an older device that doesn’t allow you to use 4G or 5G, you’ll need to replace it to make sure you can continue to make calls, send text messages and access mobile data after 3G is switched off.

 Check in with any friends and family that you think might be affected by the changes too, to see if they need help in understanding what they need to do.